Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

 possible.
 You may not care much about 10% or 20% performance difference on your PC, but 20% on a 160 million EURO investment represents 32 million EURO and a lot of science can be done for that money...

-But even full portability is a myth, even if you wouldn't care much about performance (which is already a bad idea on an infrastructure as expensive as LUMI).
-Containers are really only guaranteed to be portable between similar systems.
+But even **basic portability is a myth**, even if you wouldn't care much about performance (which is already a bad idea on an infrastructure as expensive as LUMI).
+Containers are really **only guaranteed to be portable between similar systems.**
 When well built, they are more portable than just a binary as you may be able to deal with missing or different libraries in the container, but that is where it ends.
 Containers are usually built for a particular CPU architecture and GPU architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But